jenkinsci/git-plugin/README.md

   <dd>
   If set and Jenkins is configured to poll for changes, Jenkins will ignore any revisions committed by users in this list when determining if a build should be triggered.
   This can be used to exclude commits done by the build itself from triggering another build, assuming the build server commits the change with a distinct SCM user.
-  Using this behaviour will preclude the faster git `ls-remote` polling mechanism, forcing polling to require a workspace, as if you had selected the Force polling using workspace extension as well.
+  Using this behaviour will preclude the faster <code>git ls-remote</code> polling mechanism, forcing polling to require a workspace, as if you had selected the Force polling using workspace extension as well.

   <p>Each exclusion uses literal pattern matching, and must be separated by a new line.</p>
   </dd>